 - build on London's strengths including

-- its social diversity, the range and scale of
+- · its social diversity, the range and scale of

 - its markets, its high income and high

 - productivity focus

 - identify opportunities such as the scope

 - for marketing, building on success and ways

 - of making best use of existing assets

 - address existing weaknesses of high costs,

 - social exclusion, poor environments and

 - pressure on infrastructure

 - address looming threats loss of

-- competitiveness, poor livability,
+- · competitiveness, poor livability,

 - declining overall welfare and increasing social polarisation

+There will be opportunities for RBKC to progress local needs for economic development, whilst ensuring that these steps fit into the strategic picture for economic development across London.

+The issue of economic activity is often cross-cutting with other themes such as social inclusion and environmental protection, therefore there is also an opportunity to promote economic policies within the LDF that have secondary beneficial impacts to other themes.

-needs for economic development, whilst ensuring that e There are potentially constraints relating to the existing economic breakdown, and the ambitions for the borough as a result of LDF policies. development across London.
-The issue of economic activity is often cross-cutting with other themes such as social inclusion and such as Policies must address the fundamental causes of economic deprivation and should focus in sustainable industries and the correlating sustainable economic growth.
+There are potentially constraints relating to the existing economic breakdown, and the ambitions for the borough as a result of LDF policies.

+Policies must address the fundamental causes of economic deprivation and should focus in sustainable industries and the correlating sustainable economic growth.